 The ultimate story of Enoch finds the servant of God for which the book was named being transfigured into the highest of all angels (See 1 Enoch).
 This matches up nicely with a short but telling reference in Genesis where it says that Enoch was taken by God (Genesis 5:24).
-The reference here seems to indicate something different happened to Enoch than the other patriarchs mentioned around him.
-It seems to be saying that Enoch was taken into Heaven, body, and soul, and therefore technically, he did not die.
+The reference here seems to show something different happened to Enoch than the other patriarchs mentioned around him.
+It seems to say that Enoch was taken into Heaven, body, and soul, and therefore technically, he did not die.

 Despite the references to the Enochian narrative in Genesis, many Christians will not find this compelling.
-They will argue that the Book of Enoch was written after Genesis as a work of fiction attempting to create a new theology around the scant references in the Genesis narrative.
+They will argue that the Book of Enoch was written after Genesis as a work of fiction, attempting to create a new theology around the scant references in the Genesis narrative.
 If that was the case, it was certainly not the opinions of Peter, Paul, or Jude.

 The case of Paul can easily be explained by cross-referencing the above quote from Enoch 7:1 with the below warning to Christians about angels becoming tempted with the beauty of uncovered women.

 “That is why a woman ought to have a veil on her head, because of the angels.”– 1 Corinthian 11:10

 However, Peter and Jude are even more direct in their acceptance of the Enochian narrative.
 As described best by Dave Armstrong: